-All financial aid applications and forms are available on the college website or in the Financial Aid Office.
+All financial aid applications and forms are available on the college website (www.baptistcollege.edu/financialaid) or in the Financial Aid Office.
 Initial applications, reapplications and all accompanying documentation must be submitted by August 1 of each year.
-Exceptions are made for new/incoming students.
+For priority consideration of state grants and institutional scholarships, a student's financial aid file must be complete 45 days prior to the beginning of the semester.